-However, out of those well-intentioned people very few actually follow through and change their way of eating.
-The idea of completely giving up meat forms a big stumbling block for most.
+However, from those well-intentioned individuals very few actually follow through and change their way of eating.
+The idea of completely giving up meat forms a big stumbling block for many.

-For some reason, when it comes to vegetarian cooking, most people only see the”extremist” approach: either give up meat completely or you might as well include the meat in every meal.
-This”all or nothing” thinking becomes a mental barrier that keeps a lot of people from eating more vegetarian meals.
+For some reason, when it comes to vegetarian cooking, most people only see the”extremist” approach: either give up meat completely or you may as well include the meat in every meal.
+This”all or nothing” thinking becomes a mental barrier that keeps lots of people from eating more vegetarian meals.

 How about finding a happy medium?
 Drastic changes to one’s diet never last.
-Do not beat yourself up for eating meat.
-There is no need to give it up completely.
-Just try eating a little less of it, that’s all.
+Don’t beat yourself up for eating meat.
+There’s absolutely not any need to give it up completely.
+Just try eating a little less of it, that is all.

 Start right now by making one meatless dinner every week.
 Keep everything else the same.
-Eating just one vegetarian dinner every week is definitely doable and easy.
-It will be just a nice change instead of deprivation!
+Eating just one vegetarian dinner every week is definitely doable and simple.
+It’ll be just a nice change instead of deprivation!

-If you think going meatless one day a week would not make a big difference, consider these simple numbers: if everyone ate vegetarian meals just one day a week, it would save one out of seven animals.
+If you think going meatless one day a week wouldn’t make a big difference, consider these simple numbers: if everyone ate vegetarian meals just one day a week, it would save one out of seven animals.
 Out of 92 million animals that are consumed in the United States alone every year, over 13 million animals would be spared.
-This is a huge impact!
+This is a huge effects!

-In addition to doing good for our planet, you’ll enjoy great health benefits by including more fruits and vegetables in your diet.
-Fruits and vegetables are rich in vitamins, nutrients, anti-oxidants and fiber – all the things that are good for us.
-They can help with weight loss and prevent diseases.
-Numerous studies show that diets high in fruits and vegetables reduce the risks of deadly diseases such as cancer, heart attack and stroke.
+As well as doing good for our planet, you’ll enjoy great health benefits by including more fruits and veggies in your diet.
+Fruits and vegetables are full of vitamins, nutrients, anti-oxidants and fiber – all the things which are good for all of us.
+They can assist with weight loss and prevent diseases.
+Numerous studies indicate that diets high in fruits and vegetables reduce the risks of deadly diseases like cancer, heart attack and stroke.

 Also, by trying out new dishes, you will break your food routine and discover new tasty recipes and food combinations.
-It’s really nice to eat something different once in a while instead of being stuck in a food rut.
+It’s really good to eat something different once in a while rather than being stuck in a food rut.

 This simple shift of mindset from “all or nothing” to a happy middle ground will do wonders.
-Vegetarian eating does not need to be a full-time commitment, sacrifice and strive for unattainable perfection.
-Just do what you can to eat a little less meat, have fun trying new vegetarian meals and enjoy the benefits.
+Vegetarian eating doesn’t have to be a fulltime commitment, sacrifice and strive for unattainable perfection.
+Just do everything you can to eat a little less meat, have fun trying new vegetarian meals and enjoy the benefits.